iammtaran21/DS-Portfolio_T/index.md

 - Used BERT to detect sarcasm in tweets
 - The I- Sarcasm dataset was used.
-- Encoded categorical variables to numeric using Sklearn due to the presence of many string columns
-- Fit a multiple linear regression model with high prediction accuracy through iteration
+- Fit a BERT based Transformers model with good accuracy through 4 epochs.

 ***